magomimmo/modern-cljs/doc/tutorial-17.md

-corresponding `shopping` function, implicitly defined by the `deftemplate` macro, we are going to rename the template (e.g. `shopping-form-template`) and define a new `shopping` function which calls the new template by passing to it as an added argument the result of calling the `validate-shopping-form` validation function.
+corresponding `shopping` function, implicitly defined by the `deftemplate` macro, we are going to rename the template (e.g. `shopping-form-template`) and define a new `shopping` function which calls the new template by passing to it, as an added argument, the result of calling the `validate-shopping-form` validation function.

 Open the `shopping.clj` source file from the `src/clj/modern-cljs/templates` directory and modify it as follows.